Global Value Investors Program: Master Capital. Shape Markets. Build Enduring Value.NEW

 Module 6: Geopolitical Capital Reality — Value Investing in China

 In Shanghai, participants examine capital allocation within policy-driven markets.
-The module explores industrial policy, governance complexity, valuation under state influence, cross-border listings, currency controls, and structural reform—strengthening long-term discipline in volatile and transitional environments.
+This module explores industrial policy, governance complexity, valuation under state influence, cross-border listings, currency controls, and structural reform—strengthening long-term discipline in volatile and transitional environments.

-Participants Will:
+Participants will:

 • Analyze valuation under regulatory and state-influenced frameworks